UMCFS/Rules/MarketplaceRules.md

 *First, some things to define:*

-**Receipt Value** -
+**Base Value** -
-From an authorized retailer: the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
+__Purchased rom an authorized retailer:__ the amount of money paid for your item on a receipt after any discounts, but before taxes and other costs.
-From a private party sale or non-authorized retailer: the lower value between these two sources shall be used: the actual item sale price (before tax and other costs), or the current item pricing from an authorized retailer.
+__Purchased from a private party sale or non-authorized retailer:__ the lowest value between these sources shall be used: the actual item sale price (before tax and other costs), MSRP, or the current item pricing from an authorized retailer.

-**(At) Cost** - Cost is the receipt value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.
+**(At) Cost** - Cost is the base value, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.

 **Full system build** - A PC containing all of the necessary parts to function, minus peripherals (mouse, keyboard, monitor).
 A full build shall be assembled with a case, power supply, motherboard, CPU, memory, disk, and modern discrete GPU.
 To reiterate, **to be considered a full system build, the build must contain a discrete GPU currently being manufactured and sold,** such as Nvidia RTX 3000 and 2600 series, AMD RX 6000 series, and Nvidia GTX 1600 series.
 This discourages those shucking GPUs out of good builds and reselling here.